aamrits/interview-questions-prep/javascript.md

 ### The Window History

-* history.back() - same as clicking back in the browser
+* history.back() -same as clicking back in the browser
-* history.forward() - same as clicking forward in the browser
+* history.forward() -same as clicking forward in the browser

 ### The Window Navigator